Italian direct pronouns

 LI – LE = them

 While in English direct pronouns are placed after the verb, in Italian they must be placed before, unless the verb is in the infinitive form.
-In this case, in fact, the pronoun is attached to the ending of the verb after dropping the final –E of the infinitive.
+In this case, the pronoun is attached to the ending of the verb after dropping the final –E of the infinitive.

 If the sentence is negative, direct pronoun must be placed after the negation “non” and before the verb.